Our Commitment to Client Satisfaction

 2 West Regent Street

-We will log and acknowledge your complaint as soon as it is received and you will be given a reference number.
+We will log and acknowledge your complaint as soon as it is received.
 We will resolve your complaint by the end of the same business day but if it requires further investigation we will aim to have a resolution and issue a final response within 7 days.

 If your complaint is still unresolved within the 7 initial days we will have 8 weeks in which to investigate and issue a final response at which point you will be sent details of the Financial Ombudsman Service so that you have the option to contact them to facilitate a third party resolution.